Skip to content

 • Post-migration optimization & cost review

-Total elapsed time on a typical mid-complexity environment lands in the 3–5 month range.
-Faster for narrow scope, longer for heavily customized BizTalk estates.
+Total elapsed time depends on scope - faster for narrow scope, longer for heavily customized BizTalk estates.
 The Discover phase produces the exact estimate before the rest of the work begins.

 Migration patterns